Vesanoid

 An increased body mass index (BMI) has been identified as predictor factor for DS.
 Therefore, patients with increased BMI should be closely monitored during therapy especially in terms of respiratory functions, diuresis, and creatinine levels.

-Treatment with dexamethasone (10 mg intravenous every 12 hours for a minimum of 3 days or until resolution of the symptoms) must be immediately initiated for patients who present early clinical signs of the syndrome.
+Treatment with dexamethasone (10 mg intravenous every 12 hours for a minimum of 3 days or until resolution of the symptoms) must be initiated immediately for patients who present early clinical signs of the syndrome.

 In cases of severe DS, temporary interruption of tretinoin therapy should be considered.